sf-explorer/soql-to-graphql/Readme.md

 A: Custom fields work the same as standard fields.
 Just use the API name: `SELECT Custom_Field__c FROM Account`.

 **Q: Can I convert multiple queries at once?**
-A: Currently, you need to convert each query individually, but you can batch the calls for better performance.
+A: Currently, you need to convert each query individually, but you can batch the calls for efficiency.

 ## 🛠️ Development